zyocum/bitmap/README.md

 	[(6, 4), (6, 5)]
 	[(8, 2), (8, 3), (8, 4), (8, 5), (8, 6), (8, 7)]

-There are two strategies that can be set via the `-s/--strategy` option:

-1. `que`: This strategy models each block as a double-ended que, popping and pushing cells from the que until each block has been exhaustively explored.
-2. `recursive`: This strategy explores blocks using recursive method calls.
-This strategy is limited by the call-stack size (blocks larger than the call-stack size in the input will cause a stack overflow).

 You can supply the `-d/--count-diagonals` option if you want to include diagonal cells as adjacent to one another:

 	$ for f in bitmaps/*.txt; do
 		./bitmap.py < "$f"
-	done
 	bitmap:
 	10
 	00